The World Is Not Enough (Game Boy Color video game)

-The World Is Not Enough is a 2001 action-adventure game developed by 2n Productions and published by Electronic Arts for the Game Boy Color.
-The game was the final release of the video games based on the 1999 James Bond film The World Is Not Enough starring Pierce Brosnan, following The World Is Not Enough (Nintendo 64) and The World Is Not Enough (PlayStation).
+The World Is Not Enough is a 2001 action-adventure video game developed by 2n Productions and published by Electronic Arts for the Game Boy Color.
+The game was the final release of the video games based on the 1999 James Bond film The World Is Not Enough starring Pierce Brosnan, following the Nintendo 64 and PlayStation versions of the game.
+The game was released in North America on September 17, 2001 and in Europe on September 28, 2001.

 Gameplay

 The World Is Not Enough is an action-adventure game based on the 1999 James Bond film of the same name, where the player must control James Bond from a top-down oblique projection through eight mission-based levels.
 The game closely follows the plot of the film and its levels take place in film locations such as London and a Russian submarine.
-In each level, the player must complete a number of objectives and then escape.
+In each level, the player must complete many objectives and then escape.
 Objectives range from collecting keycards to gaining access to restricted areas of a level or using high-tech gadgets such as remote mines to destroy objects.

 Bond has a limited amount of health which decreases when attacked by enemies, but the player can collect health-recovery items to restore a portion of his health.
 The player can also use several weapons to neutralize enemies, ranging from pistols to submachine guns, a grenade launcher, and a taser.
 If Bond dies, the player must start the level again from the beginning.
 Passwords must be used to restore the game to a specific level.

 Development and release

 The World Is Not Enough was developed by 2n Productions, a video game developer based in Redwood City, California, and published by Electronic Arts for the Game Boy Color handheld console.
-The game was released on a 16-megabit cartridge, on September 18, 2001.
-The game was initially announced to be compatible with the Transfer Pak accessory, allowing players to transfer multiplayer character data to its Nintendo 64 counterpart depending on how far they reached in the game; however, this feature was seemingly dropped before release.
+The game was released on a 16-megabit cartridge in North America on September 17, 2001, and in the United Kingdom on September 28.
+The game was initially announced to be compatible with the Transfer Pak accessory, allowing players to transfer multiplayer character data to its Nintendo 64 counterpart depending on how far they reached in the game; however, this feature was dropped before release.